BIRTH PHOTOGRAPHY FAQ's

 When do we call you to come?
 Have you ever missed a birth and what is your process if that happens?

 This is a great question and one I am asked all the time.
-I talked a little about this earlier, but I ask that I am notified when you feel like you are in early labor so I can prepare- I need at least an hour, preferably two, to get my kids taken care of and me to you safely.
+I talked a little about this earlier, but I ask that I am notified when you feel like you are in early labor so I can prepare- I need at least two hours, to get my kids taken care of and me to you safely.
 After a first notification I am ready once your birth picks up into active labor.
-This is something we determine together and or maybe with the assistance of your birth workers.
+This is something we determine together and or with the assistance of your birth workers.

 Colorado Springs Birth and Family Storyteller